mohammadmazloum770/resturant/README.md

 email:admin@gmail.com
 pass:76313065

+DONT FORGET TO ADD THE EXPORT SQL FILE TO OPEN THE ADMIN PANEL

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.